 Note: there is one night in between the two tours, which is additional.
 Email us for details

-Malta is a republic, gaining independence from Britain in 1964 and is a member of the European Union.
-Malta consists of three islands and is situated just 50 miles south of Sicily, Italy in the Mediterranean Sea.
+Malta is a republic that gained independence from Britain in 1964 and is a member of the European Union.
+It consists of three islands and is situated just 50 miles south of Sicily, Italy, in the Mediterranean Sea.

 Malta has two official languages: Maltese and English.

-The weather in Malta during the month of September has cooled off after the hot summer.
+The weather in Malta during September has cooled off after the hot summer.
 Average temperatures range from lows in the mid-60s F to highs in the upper 70s F and low 80s F with mostly sunny skies.

 The population of Malta is estimated to be 500,000.

-The tour price includes privately guided tours with official Maltese tourist board guides as per itinerary including an exclusive private visit to the Hal Safieni Hypogeum.
-Also included are all admission fees to included sites and meals as per itinerary.
-Our women-only travel groups are NOT motor coach tours, although we use minibuses for locally guided tours that are included in our itineraries.
+The tour price includes privately guided tours with official Maltese tourist board guides as per the itinerary, including an exclusive private visit to the Hal Safieni Hypogeum.
+Also included are all admission fees to included sites and meals per itinerary.
+Our women-only travel groups are NOT motor coach tours, although we use minibusses for locally guided tours included in our itineraries.
 Transfers are by air-conditioned minibus and ferry.
-Guided tours of the major attractions are included as well as some of the lesser known treasures of Malta.
+Guided tours of the major attractions and some of Malta’s lesser-known treasures are included.
 The best way to experience Malta’s medieval towns and megalithic sites is on foot, so bring comfortable walking shoes.
-The pace of the itinerary is leisurely with ample time for relaxing or for exploring more.
+The pace of the itinerary is leisurely, with ample time for relaxing or exploring more.
 The tour group size is limited to 10 women.
 A knowledgeable WanderWoman® tour organizer will accompany the group to ensure a stress-free vacation.
-So whether you are a first-time traveler or a seasoned veteran we invite you to join us on our adventure to the Maltese Islands this coming fall.
+So, whether you are a first-time traveler or a seasoned veteran, we invite you to join us on our adventure to the Maltese Islands this coming fall.

 GETTING TO MALTA

-The group will meet at Malta International Airport (MLA) in Luga, Malta and transfer as a group to our hotel.
-Although airfare is NOT included we will gladly help with making your flight arrangements.
-Also we can assist you with any pre or post tour arrangements in Malta and beyond.
+The group will meet at Malta International Airport (MLA) in Luga, Malta, and transfer as a group to our hotel.
+Although airfare is NOT included, we will gladly help arrange your flight.
+Also, we can assist you with any pre or post-tour arrangements in Malta and beyond.
 Alitalia, Lufthansa, Ryan Air, and Air Malta offer flights to Malta.
-If flying Alitalia you may want to consider staying a couple of nights in Rome.
+If flying Alitalia, you should consider staying a few nights in Rome.

 We avoid the typical large group tour-oriented hotels and stay at smaller historic properties and smaller local-style inns with local ambiance.
-In Valletta & Mdina we stay at lovely properties rich in history.
-On Gozo our hotel is a smaller, basic seafront property with lovely water views from the rooms.
-We have a limited number of upgrades to harbor view rooms with small balconies in Valletta and top floor rooms in Gozo with terraces.
-The hotels are within walking distance to restaurants, shops, and points of interest – giving you freedom to explore right out the door!
-All the rooms have private baths, direct dial telephones, and TVs.
+In Valletta & Mdina, we stay at lovely upscale properties.
+On Gozo, our hotel is a smaller, basic seafront property with water views from the rooms.
+The hotels are within walking distance of restaurants, shops, and points of interest – giving you freedom to explore right out the door!
+All the rooms have private baths, direct-dial telephones, and TVs.

-Price is per person based on double occupancy for reservations received by 10 April 2023.
-After this date add $100 per person.
+Price is per person based on double occupancy for reservations received by April 2025.
+After this date, add $150 per person.

-Pre-tour additional nights including transfers, breakfast and taxes: starts at $305 per room.
+Pre-tour additional nights, including transfers, breakfast, and taxes, start at $TBA per room.